Fresh for 2015

 Entrepreneurs wishing to establish a catering or hospitality business, like a pub or restaurant, will almost certainly require a licence.
 You will obviously need to be licensed if you intend to serve alcohol, but you may also need to register with your local authority for food standards and health and safety oversight.
 There are also various licence requirements for music and entertainment.
 You should contact your council for details.

 If your business relies on a licence for its income, you may want to take out business insurance that covers you in the event that you lose it.
-Loss of licence cover can be included in your business insurance policy.
+A whole range of specific business insurance covers can be included in your policy.

 Health and safety